The Bankrate promise

 2. Ask for a labor estimate and cost

 You have to pay for both the materials used in the repairs and the cost of labor.
-Some places won’t give you a good estimate for how much labor a repair will take or the hourly labor rate.
+Some places won’t give you a good estimate of how much labor a repair will take or the hourly labor rate.

 Make sure you ask for this information when you get a quote.
 Even if you can’t get a hard number, knowing roughly how many hours the repair will take is helpful.
-Once you have a labor estimate, you can factor it into the full price estimate for the repair.
+Once you have a labor estimate, you can factor it into the full-price estimate for the repair.

 3. Provide your own parts

-4. Get repairs done quickly
+5. Get repairs done quickly